seanbao/mnemonas/SUPPORT.en.md

 | Feature or product suggestion | [GitHub Issues](https://github.com/seanbao/mnemonas/issues) | Describe the use case and expected benefit |
 | Security vulnerability | GitHub Private Vulnerability Reporting | Do not post exploit details publicly; see [SECURITY.md](SECURITY.md) |

 Usage questions can also be recorded in Issues.
-Please make it clear whether the report is a question or a confirmed bug.
+The title and body should make clear whether the report is a question or a confirmed bug.

 ## Before Opening an Issue

-Please check:
+Check:

 - [README](README.en.md) and [documentation index](docs/README.en.md)
 - [FAQ](docs/faq.en.md)